How To Master Kindle Keywords And Categories For Free

 Amazon now only gives you the option to choose BISACS headings as categories in your KDP publishing settings for your book.

-You can only choose two of these main header categories when you publish.
+You can only choose three of these main header categories when you publish.

 You can do this by looking at a book’s product details.